 And here is a new video of this lesson!

 Decision Making and the Will of God is one of my all-time favorite lessons to teach.
-This is such a crucial topic, because we make big and small decisions all the time and are constantly living with the consequences of past decisions.
+This is such a crucial topic, because we constantly make big and small decisions and are living with the consequences of past decisions.

 Does God speak to you about specific decisions when you are reading the Bible, such as whether you should pay off your mortgage, whom you should marry, what job you should take, etc.?
-I think this is about how you apply the Bible to decision making and not about whether God sends individual messages through his word.
+This is about how you apply the Bible to decision making and not about whether God sends individual messages through his word.

 For example, if you want to know whether paying off your mortgage is the right thing to do, you have a couple options:

 1. Ask God for a supernatural sign for the answer, whether it is a yes or a no (a la Gideon).
 My guess is that He won’t decide for you that way, but it is always his option.
-One thing we know about God is that if He wants to tell you something directly He isn’t very subtle.
+If God wants to tell you something directly He isn’t subtle.
 There are zero examples of him trying to tell someone something in the Bible and not getting through.

-Here’s a picture of what is looks like:
+Here’s a picture of what it looks like:

 The “God told me ___” routine can also be outright blasphemy, as when “Christians” claim that God is moving in a new direction counter to what He revealed in the Bible.
 The United Church of Christ “God is still speaking;” theme is a good example of that.
 They didn’t believe what He said the first time around, so why trust them on allegedly new revelations?

 Saturating yourself in the word is a key success factor in making good decisions.
-If we focus on worldly wisdom things go badly:
+On the other hand, if we focus on worldly wisdom things go badly:

 Jeremiah 17:9 The heart is deceitful above all things and beyond cure.
 Who can understand it?

-But if we repent and do everything we can to see things from God’s point of view we will make better decisions.
+But if we repent and do everything we can to see things from God’s perspective, we will make better decisions.